Clem's Cumberland-Style Pork Sausages

 The sausage lengths tied into links

-Cumberland-style sausages and eggs for brekkie
+Cumberland-style sausages for brekkie

 ENJOY!